Trusted Shops AG

 Information on the resolution of disputes pursuant to section 214 VVG in conjunction with the VVG Regulation governing Conciliation Bodies

-As an insurance broker, Trusted Shops GmbH is obliged by Sec.
+As an insurance broker, Trusted Shops AG is obliged by Sec.
 214 VVG in conjunction with the VVG Regulation governing Conciliation Bodies to participate in dispute resolution procedures.
 The competent body is as follows:

 Postfach 080632, 10006 Berlin, Germany

 Thank you for visiting our website.
 Below you will find extensive information about how we handle your data.

 1. Communication via Email or contact form